thi-ng/umbrella-docs-temp/compose.trampoline.md

 ## trampoline variable

 Takes a function returning either a no-arg function (thunk) or its already realized (non-function) result.
 Re-executes thunk for as long as it returns another function/thunk.
 Once a non-function result has been produced, `trampoline` returns that value itself.

+<b>Signature:</b>

+```typescript
+trampoline: <T>(f: T | Fn0<T | Fn0<T>>) => T
+```

+## Remarks

 If the final result should be function, it needs to wrapped (e.g. as a 1-elem array).

 This function should be used for non-stack consuming recursion.
 I.e. a trampoline is a form of continuation passing style and only ever consumes max.
 2 extra stack frames, independent from recursion depth.

-<b>Signature:</b>

-```typescript
-trampoline: <T>(f: T | Fn0<T | Fn0<T>>) => T
-```

 ## Example